Miiite/TicTacToe/README.md

 # Environment

+/!\
-Project uses Flutter 3.38.3
+Project uses Flutter 3.38.3 and Dart 3.10.0
+/!\

-# Initial prompt
+# Initial prompt (used to generate the project skeleton prior to manual editions)

 "Create a tictactoe game following these rules: